It's a JUNGLE Out There!

 - Jul 5

-Due to a number of situations over the years (such as this example from the "King James Only" side, and this one from the "multi-version" perspective), we've increasingly been burdened to share truth when it comes to the multiplicity of Bible versions that are available today.
+Due to a number of deeply concerning and eye-opening situations over the years (such as this one from the "King James Only" side, and this one from the "multi-version" perspective), we've increasingly been burdened to share truth when it comes to the multiplicity of Bible versions that are available today.
 Instead of beginning with a modern perspective and working backward, we're going to use Genesis as our starting point.

 First, let's look at some basics: